-- The main modifications from NEMO/OPA v3.2 and v3.3 are : - 1. introduction of a modified leapfrog-Asselin filter time stepping scheme [?]; - 2. additional scheme for iso-neutral mixing [?], although it is still a "work in progress"; - 3. a rewriting of the bottom boundary layer scheme, following ?; - 4. addition of a Generic Length Scale vertical mixing scheme, following ?; - 5. addition of the atmospheric pressure as an external forcing on both ocean and sea-ice dynamics; - 6. addition of a diurnal cycle on solar radiation [?]; - 7. river runoffs added through a non-zero depth, and having its own temperature and salinity; - 8.
-CORE II normal year forcing set as the default forcing of ORCA2-LIM configuration ; - 9. generalisation of the use of fldread.F90 for all input fields (ocean climatology, sea-ice damping...); - addition of an on-line observation and model comparison (thanks to NEMOVAR project); - 11. optional application of an assimilation increment (thanks to NEMOVAR project); - 12. coupling interface adjusted for WRF atmospheric model; - 13.
-C-grid ice rheology now available fro both LIM-2 and LIM-3 [?]; - 14.
-LIM-3 ice-ocean momentum coupling applied to LIM-2; - 15. a deep re-writting and simplification of the off-line tracer component (OFF_SRC) ; - 16. the merge of passive and active advection and diffusion modules ; - 17.
+- 15. tidal mixing parametrisation (bottom intensification) + Indonesian specific tidal mixing [Koch-Larrouy et al. 2007]; - 16. introduction of LIM-3, the new Louvain-la-Neuve sea-ice model (C-grid rheology and new thermodynamics including bulk ice salinity) [Vancoppenolle et al. 2009b;a] - The main modifications from NEMO/OPA v3.2 and v3.3 are : - introduction of a modified leapfrog-Asselin filter time stepping scheme [Leclair and Madec 2009]; - 2. additional scheme for iso-neutral mixing [Griffies et al. 1998], although it is still a "work in progress"; - 3. a rewriting of the bottom boundary layer scheme, following Campin and Goosse [1999]; - 4. addition of a Generic Length Scale vertical mixing scheme, following Umlauf and Burchard [2003]; - 5. addition of the atmospheric pressure as an external forcing on both ocean and sea-ice dynamics; - 6. addition of a diurnal cycle on solar radiation [Bernie et al. 2007]; - 7. river runoffs added through a non-zero depth, and having its own temperature and salinity; - 8.
+CORE II normal year forcing set as the default forcing of ORCA2-LIM configuration ; - 9. generalisation of the use of fldread.F90 for all input fields (ocean climatology, sea-ice damping...); - 10. addition of an on-line observation and model comparison (thanks to NEMOVAR project); - 11. optional application of an assimilation increment (thanks to NEMOVAR project); - 12. coupling interface adjusted for WRF atmospheric model; - C-grid ice rheology now available fro both LIM-2 and LIM-3 [Bouillon et al. 2009]; - 14.
+LIM-3 ice-ocean momentum coupling applied to LIM-2;

+- 15. a deep re-writting and simplification of the off-line tracer component (OFF_SRC) ; - 16. the merge of passive and active advection and diffusion modules ; - 17.
 Use of the Flexible Configuration Manager (FCM) to build configurations, generate the Makefile and produce the executable ; - 18.
 Linear-tangent and Adjoint component (TAM) added, phased with v3.0